Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_20_migrate_from_gen2_to_gen3/guide.en-gb.md

 ## Why migrate to Gen 3?

 Upgrading your database service from Gen 2 to Gen 3 brings significant improvements in performance, scalability, and reliability.
-Gen 3 databases are designed with enhanced architectures and optimized resource management, allowing your critical applications to run more efficiently and with better fault tolerance.
+Gen 3 databases are designed with enhanced architectures and optimised resource management, allowing your critical applications to run more efficiently and with better fault tolerance.

 ## Instructions